The Little Screen That’s Making a Big Difference in Business

 Why Self-Service Kiosks Are Transforming Speed, Service, and Sales

 A customer taps a screen, pays in seconds, and walks away with a receipt on their phone.
+A visitor checks in at a hospital without waiting at reception.
+A traveler prints a boarding pass in under a minute.

 That “little screen” isn’t just a smartphone anymore.
 It’s the self-service kiosk — and it has quietly become a control center for modern businesses.